Blepharoplasty in Irvine, CA

 The incisions made during an eyelid lift will cause minor scarring.
 However, the location of the incisions means that the scars won’t be very visible.
 In an upper eyelid lift, the incisions are hidden in the crease of the eyelid.
 In a lower eyelid lift, the incisions are made in the lash line or inside the lid itself.

 When performed by an experienced plastic surgeon, blepharoplasty is generally a safe procedure.
-But every type of cosmetic surgery has its risks.
+However, every type of cosmetic surgery has its risks.
 Those risks can include infection, changes to the shape of the eyelids, vision issues, and bleeding.

-Non-surgical treatments, such as Botox injections or dermal fillers, can minimize the signs of aging around the eye area.
+Non-surgical treatments, such as Botox injections or injectable fillers, can minimize the signs of aging around the eye area.
 But the results they provide won’t be as long-lasting as an eyelid lift.
 Injectables also don’t fix the problem of drooping or sagging eyelid skin.

-The cost of eyelid surgery depends on the type of procedure you have but is usually few thousand dollars.
+The cost of eyelid surgery depends on the type of procedure you have but is usually a few thousand dollars.
 Your surgeon can provide you with an estimate during your consultation.
 You can also discuss payment options at that time.

 If you live near Irvine, CA, Socal Aesthetic Surgery offers blepharoplasty among its services and is conveniently located at 113 waterworks way, Suite #100, Irvine, CA 92618.